 I strung two strands of the chosen beads and twisted them to form a spiraled rope of gorgeous color fastened by sterling silver clasps.
-For the earrings I went simple and made sterling silver chain drops ending with similar beads found in the necklace.

 I went traditional with the brides jewelry; white pearl with freshwater pearls tinted pink.
 The earrings were simple pearl drops which worked excellent with her updo.
 The combo turned out quite stunning on the bride.
 To my surprise this photo was featured in our local wedding guide.